 - Try to eat healthy foods.
 If you cannot eat, drink soup or broth.

-- If possible, lightly exercising or taking a walk can help with symptoms including alcohol withdrawal insomnia
+- If possible, lightly exercising or walking can help with symptoms, including alcohol withdrawal insomnia.

 When Professional Detox Is Needed

 Regular excessive alcohol consumption rapidly produces physical dependence that can be challenging to overcome.
 Detox and withdrawal can be dangerous, even for people with mild or moderate dependence.
 To ensure safe detox and withdrawal, an assessment with a rehab professional should be sought before the detox begins.

 Alcohol withdrawal delirium is associated with confusion and hallucinations.
 People experiencing these symptoms may not be able to seek medical help.
 If you or someone you know has a serious alcohol use disorder, quitting cold turkey without professional oversight can be dangerous, even lethal.
 By some estimates, up to 37% of untreated delirium tremens can be fatal.
 When appropriate, medically assisted detox can provide pharmacotherapies that attenuate the severity of withdrawal symptoms.

 Related Topic: Ativan and Alcohol Detox

 There are several South Florida medical alcohol detox centers, but they are not all alike.
 When you are evaluating rehab facilities, look for experienced teams that provide multidisciplinary care and evidence-based treatment strategies to allow you to detox from alcohol safely.
 Rehab centers that can provide quality care during every stage of recovery, from the initial assessment to aftercare programs that support long-term recovery, provide the most reliable way to overcome an alcohol use disorder and maintain long-term sobriety.